lsst/LDM-463/index.rst

     the composite class.
 Defaults to ``get<component name>``

 assembler
-    Name of a function that can be used to instantiate the custom object if the default assembler (see the Assembler section below) is not suitable
+    Name of a function that can be used to instantiate the custom object.
+    Optional, omit this parameter if the generic assembler can & should be used.

+disassembler
-    disassembler: similar to assembler but for custom deserialization.
+    Similar to assembler but for custom deserialization.

 Component Dataset Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^